-Lenovo SWOT develops an in depth analysis to find out the strengths & weakness of, and the opportunities & threats for Lenovo Group.
+Lenovo SWOT develops an in depth analysis to investigate the internal and external strategic analysis of Lenovo Group.

 Lenovo Group Ltd., also known as “Lenovo” is one of the most popular Chinese multinational technology companies.
 The headquarter is in Beijing, China, and in North Carolina, United States.
 It manufactures and sells electronic products.
 The most of the popular products are tablet computers, smartphones, electronic storage devices, and smart televisions.
 It became the largest personal computer vendor by unit sales in 2015.
 The product lines it sell are ThinkPad, IdeaPad, IdeaCentre, Yoga, and ThinkCentre .